"Life is what happens to us when we're too busy making other plans."

 - John Lennon

 Thank you for visiting our website.
-Whether you are exploring options for therapy or just browsing, we are happy you have taken the time to get to know us.
-Searching for therapists in Decatur and the Atlanta area can be overwhelming.
+Whether you are exploring options for therapy, or just browsing, we are happy you have taken the time to get to know us.
+Connecting with a therapist in Decatur and Atlanta areas can be challenging these days.
 We hope you find the information and resources on this site to be helpful in getting through a difficult time or deciding on a therapist who best meets your present needs.

-Believe it, or not, we all have strengths and wisdom that can bring us the happiness for which we strive.
+Believe it, or not, we all have strengths and wisdom that can lead us toward feeling content.
 One experience can impact your whole life.
 One person can impact a family or relationship.
+Neither have to define you.
 Imagine a strand of pearls.
-One pearl being lost or damaged can impact the entire strand, but we don't throw them away.
+One pearl being lost or damaged can impact the entire strand, but we don't hrow them away.
 They're too valuable.
 We make necessary changes to bring the strand back to its full beauty.
-If we think of our lives in this way, we see that sometimes, we just need to polish the tarnished or blemished areas that hold us back, so we can be who we know ourselves to be.
+If wethink of our lives in this way, we see that sometimes, we just need to polish the tarnished or blemished areas that hold us back, so we can be who we know ourselves to be.

 The Peaceful Place is a person-centered, mindfulness-based psychotherapy practice where our clinicians strive to understand and respect where our clients are in their lives.
-We join you on your journey of growth and development, helping you move through the uncomfortable spaces, rather than avoid them.
-Whether you no longer recognize who you've become, are struggling in a relationship, mental or emotional distress, or you want guidance and support in self-exploration, we recognize our clients, as, first and foremost, people with real lives, real jobs, real relationships, and real personal truths.
-Our work is based in three primary principles: mindfulness, balance, and connection.
+We join you on your journey of growth and development, helping you move through the uncomfortable spaces, rather than avoid them, or remain paralyzed by them.
+Whether you no longer recognize who you've become, are struggling with a relationship, mental distortions, or emotional distress, or you want guidance and support in self-exploration, we recognize our clients, as, first and foremost, people with real lives, real jobs, real relationships, and real personal truths.